Quantum Mechanics in Physical Chemistry

 Equipment and Techniques

-- Quantum Computers: Quantum computers harness the principles of quantum mechanics to perform calculations that are exponentially faster than classical computers.
+- Quantum Computers: Quantum computers harness the principles of quantum mechanics to perform calculations exponentially faster than classical computers.
 Quantum computing has the potential to revolutionize fields such as drug discovery and materials design.

 Types of Experiments